Find most of my recommendations here!(part of affiliate Amazon program)

 The units in the playgroup follow the seasons + some popular topics such as transports and dinosaurs as for sure, some children will engage totally with those subjects.

 A monthly box of Montessori activities for children aged 3 to 6.

 We have a part of the frog jigsaw.
 This one is from Absorbent minds.
 I bought a set of 6 with a storage unit.

 I added the part of the frogs printable from the Montessori shop.
 Note that for the toddlers, I only use it as a matching game at first.
-If I have some older children, they might start to be interested by the words too.
+If I have some older children, they might start to be interested in the words too.

 This memo game came from the Montessori print shop too.

-I also made paper puppets from here too to sing 5 Little Speckled frogs.
+I also made paper puppets from here too to sing 5 Little Speckled Frogs.